schdomin/zep/readme.txt

 KEY BINDINGS:

-[Escape]         : Quits GUI and closes the application [R]              : Resets learning process - meaning that a new dataset is fetched to start with and all learning memory is erased
-[LEFT ARROW KEY] : Visit previous image - deletes the last classification action [DOWN ARROW KEY] : Classifies the current image as Dislike - opens next image
+[Escape]         : Quits GUI and closes the application [LEFT ARROW KEY] : Visit previous image - deletes the last classification action [DOWN ARROW KEY] : Classifies the current image as Dislike - opens next image
 [RIGHT ARROW KEY]: Classifies the current image as Like - opens next image